OKAVANGO DELTA, CAPRIVI, VIC FALLS & KHAMA RHINO SANCTUARY

-A pre-trip briefing/meeting will be held on Wednesday 6 December 2017.
+A pre-trip briefing/meeting will be held on Wednesday 7 June 2017.
 The venue will be announced closer to the time.
-Please try and attend this meeting as it is very informative but you will also get to know the other people going on the trip.
-You might even consider making up a small group if other people plan to leave the same time as you for Botswana.
-This eliminates you having to drive alone.
+Please try and attend this meeting, as it is very informative.

 As we will be visiting Northern Botswana, precautions with regard to MALARIA will be required.
 More information will be shared at the pre-trip briefing or contact your doctor.